 Here are some exercises that one can do:

-own body weight.
+your own body weight.
 Stand under the bar and grab the bar

 with both hands with either a under or over hand grip.
-From that position
+From

-arms behind you on the ledge/step, you can either place
+your arms behind you on the ledge/step, you can either place

-your feet on the floor or balanced on something higher (as shown) from that position while keeping your core tight and knee stable
+your feet on the floor or balanced on something higher (as

+that position while keeping your core tight and knee stable

-jump up onto the ledge/stairs landing strong with no movement from your knees
+jump up onto the ledge/stairs landing strong with no movement

 Stomach leg raises:

-legs straight and just hanging.
-From that position using your stomach
+your legs straight and just hanging.
+From that position using